 - dilated pupils

 Allogrooming can also be a transition to a play fighting session, Arden adds.
 “Play mimics the same behaviours as fighting or hunting, so it’s important to get to know the subtleties of your cats.”

 What’s the difference between play fighting and actual fighting?

-According to Dr. Kat Pankratz, DVM, DACVB, a veterinary behaviorist at Animal Behavior Clinic in Portland, Ore., play fighting in cats is balanced, typically quiet, and without injuries.
+According to Dr Kat Pankratz, DVM, DACVB, a veterinary behaviourist at Animal Behaviour Clinic in Portland, Oregan, USA, play fighting in cats is balanced, typically quiet, and without injuries.
 When cats are fighting, one cat typically tries to flee while being pursued by the other.
 There may be hissing, growling, or urination, and aggression could result in fur pulling or scratching.

-It might be tricky to spot the signs of true aggression in cats, it’s important to recognize and diffuse the situation.
-Cats don’t have a lot of tools to work through social tension, Dr. Pankratz says, and a sour relationship can be difficult to repair.
+It might be tricky to spot the signs of true aggression in cats, it’s important to recognise and diffuse the situation.
+Cats don’t have a lot of tools to work through social tension, Dr Pankratz says, and a sour relationship can be difficult to repair.